IndianCoder3/QR-Code-Gen_ic3/README.md

 A simple and customizable QR Code Generator app built with Python.
 Generate QR codes from text or URLs with various styling options.

+This app was built as an alternative to the Streamlit App (You must view that one too!): https://github.com/IndianCoder3/Str-QR-Code-Gen_ic3/

 ---

 ## Features